 Daily: Php 87.18

-I preferred the semiannual payment method for financial reasons but policy holders can choose to pay quarterly, semiannual, or annual.
-There is no additional charge if you pay in quarter or annual mode.
+I preferred the semiannual payment method for financial reasons but policy holders can choose to pay quarterly, semiannual, annual or even monthly via autodebit (BDO or BPI).
+There is no additional charge if you pay in quarter, semiannual or monthly mode.
+The first payment however should be at least a quarter of the annual payment as required by the company.
 Let’s go to the benefits:

-- My family or beneficiaries will receive from Sun Life 1 Million pesos when I die (Face Amount of 500,000 x 2)
+- My family or beneficiaries will receive from Sun Life 1 Million pesos when I die (200% of face amount 500,000 pesos) plus the accumulated investments or fund value of the policy

-- I attached the Total Disability Rider (TDB) in the basic plan so that I will not pay anymore if I become totally disabled, meaning the plan is considered fully paid already
+- I attached the Total Disability Rider (TDB) in the basic plan so that my payments are waived if I become totally disabled during the paying period of 10 years.
+I don’t need to pay if I am totally disabled.
+(Certain exclusions apply)

-- I also attached the ADDD rider or the Accidental Death, Dismemberment and Disablement rider so that my family will get additional 500,000 pesos if I die due to accident; I will get up to 500,000 pesos dismemberment benefits if I lost certain body parts due to injury; I will get disablement benefits of up to 500,000 pesos if I become totally disabled
+- I also attached the ADDD rider or the Accidental Death, Dismemberment and Disablement rider so that my family will get additional 500,000 pesos if I die due to accident; I will get up to 500,000 pesos dismemberment benefits if I lost certain body parts due to accidental injury; I will get disablement benefits of up to 500,000 pesos if I become totally disabled.
+(Certain exclusions apply)

 - I also attached the Critical Illness Rider (CIB) so that I can claim up to 500,000 pesos for medical treatment if I am diagnosed of any of the 36 critical illnesses identified by Sun Life including cancer, heart attack, stroke, paralysis, loss of limbs, terminal illness, kidney failure, aortic aneurysm, total blindness and deafness, and among others.
-Major organ bypass, coronary artery bypass, heart valve replacement and surgery of the disease of the aorta.
+Major organ bypass, coronary artery bypass, heart valve replacement and surgery of the disease of the aorta are also covered.
 Mind you, these critical illnesses are very expensive and can easily wreck havoc to my family’s finances so it is very important to have this additional benefit.
+Expenses for critical illnesses can easily wipe out your entire savings and investments.
+(Certain exclusions apply)

 - Another rider I attached to Sun Maxilink Prime is the Hospital Income Benefit (HIB) rider which gives me daily income when hospitalized.
 If I availed this rider, I can get up to 1000 pesos a day when hospitalized for a maximum of 1000 days.
-That is 1 Million pesos hospitalization income.
 It is just like a replacement of my daily salary when I get confined.
 The amount will be doubled to 2000/day if I will be confined in the ICU or be hospitalized due to acute heart attack, chronic liver disease, dissecting aortic aneurysm, end stage lung disease, end stage renal disease, invasive cancer, major organ transplant, multiple sclerosis, poliomyelitis, progressive muscular atrophy and stroke.
+(Certain exclusions apply)

 If you don’t want the dismemberment or disablement benefits, you have the option to get the ADB or accidental death benefit rider only.
 I chose the ADDD rider because it has more benefits – a way to maximize the plan; I don’t mind paying higher premium.